C3n7ral051nt4g3ncy/WebOSINT/README.md

 <br>

 # Potential Issues and Errors ❌
-Before making this repository public, I gave private access to a few people, some were getting an error right at the beginning of the script and websites that were registered were being shown as not registered.
-I identified the problem/issue, some people have both whois and python-whois modules, and they were conflicting with each other.
+Before making this repository public, I gave private access to a few people, some were getting an error right at the beginning of the script and websites that were `Registered` were being shown as `Not Registered`.
+Found the problem/issue, some people have both whois and python-whois modules, and they were conflicting with each other.
 Fixing the issue will be:
 ```
 pip3 uninstall whois
 ```